adloky/smalls/benoni-b-ss.md

 **14.Bxd4 Ba3**

 The point.
-We want to force White?s rook away from the c-file.
+We want to force White's rook away from the c-file.

 **15.Ra1 Rc8**

-It?s nice to establish control over this file.
+It's nice to establish control over this file.

 **16.Bd3 Qe7⩱**